ISNewton/ats-checker/README.md

 # ats-checker
-Gain instantly report about your resume
+Gain an instant report about your resume